-Online account origination fraud has grown 30% since 2017, with $1.3B losses in 2018.
-The increase in losses has a lot to do with fraud rings switching from automated attacks to human workers who submit applications manually - this is because nothing solves a CAPTCHA like a human.
+Online Account Origination (OAO) fraud, also known as New Account Fraud, has grown 30% since 2017, with $1.3B losses in 2018.
+The increase in losses has a lot to do with fraud rings switching from automated attacks to human workers who submit applications manually, and utilize synthetic identities based on stolen...

 Numerous industries, including financial services, rely on transaction-based controls to help spot and block fraud.
 But increasingly, organizations are also using session-based fraud detection and prevention.

 Why and how adoption of session-based fraud detection has been...

 In the last several years, Financial Services organizations have undergone rapid digital transformation.
 They rely on social media and digital platforms to generate brand awareness, provide online banking and other financial services, and to offer support and services to customers.
 This has created new avenues and...

 The latest edition of the ISMG Security Report features a summary of alarming new findings about the ability of the U.S. to counter a nation-state malware attack.
 Plus, a discussion of "fusion centers" at banks and an update on the targeting of Webstresser subscribers.

 Hundreds of suspected customers of Webstresser, a DDoS stresser/booter site that was disrupted last year, are being visited by law enforcement agents and may see jail time.
 The police message: Using darknet cybercrime services doesn't guarantee anonymity, even if you pay with bitcoin.

 A U.K. court has sentenced Daniel Kaye, 30, after he admitted launching DDoS attacks against Liberia's largest telecommunications company in 2015 and 2016.
 A rival internet services provider paid Kaye $100,000 to launch the attacks.